Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable AWS Backup in Amazon EFS to back up the file system to an Amazon S3 Glacier vault.
 Use S3 Glacier retrieval requests to retrieve individual files.
 - [x] Enable AWS Backup in Amazon EFS to back up the file system to a backup vault.
 Use a partial restore job to retrieve individual files.

-### A SysOps administrator Is troubleshooting an AWS Cloud Formation template whereby multiple Amazon EC2 instances are being created.
-The template is working In `us-east-1`. but it is failing.
-In us-west-2 with the error code: `AMI [ami-12345678] does not exist`.
-How should the administrator ensure that the AWS Cloud Formation template is working in every region?
+### A SysOps administrator Is troubleshooting an AWS CloudFormation template whereby multiple Amazon EC2 instances are being created.
+The template is working In `us-east-1`, but it is failing.
+In `us-west-2` with the error code: `AMI [ami-12345678] does not exist`.
+How should the administrator ensure that the AWS CloudFormation template is working in every region?

 - [ ] Copy the source region's Amazon Machine Image (AMI) to the destination region and assign it the same ID.
 - [ ] Edit the AWS CloudFormatton template to specify the region code as part of the fully qualified AMI ID.
-- [ ] Edit the AWS CloudFormatton template to offer a drop-down list of all AMIs to the user by using the aws :: EC2:: ami :: imageiD control.
+- [ ] Edit the AWS CloudFormatton template to offer a drop-down list of all AMIs to the user by using the `AWS::EC2::AMI::ImageID` control.
-- [x] Modify the AWS CloudFormation template by including the AMI IDs in the "Mappings" section.
+- [x] Modify the AWS CloudFormation template by including the AMI IDs in the 'Mappings' section.
 Refer to the proper mapping within the template for the proper AMI ID.

 ### A company runs us Infrastructure on Amazon EC2 Instances that run In an Auto Scaling group.
 Recently, the company promoted faulty code to the entire EC2 fleet.
 This faulty code caused the Auto Scaling group to scale the instances before any of the application logs could be retrieved.
 What should a SysOps administrator do to retain the application logs after instances are terminated?